Affiliate links on Android Authority may earn us a commission. Learn more.

 What’s up with these 65W charging speeds?

-There are several differences between the OnePlus 8T and other OnePlus phones, but the brand new star feature is the 65W wired charging speed.
+There are several differences between the OnePlus 8T and other 2020 OnePlus phones, but the star feature is the 65W wired charging speed.
 OnePlus brands it as Warp Charge 65.

-The OnePlus 8T should charge faster than any other smartphone the company's yet launched.
+The OnePlus 8T should charge faster than any other smartphone the company has launched.

 Related: How fast charging really works

 Additionally, there are two batteries in the OnePlus 8T.
 Combined, they pack the equivalent of a 4,500mAh cell.
-However, the two separate cells should, in theory, help prevent degradation of overall battery life.
+However, in theory, the two separate cells should help prevent degradation of overall battery life.

-Finally, the included 65W charger is also capable of charging other devices at high speeds.
-If you have a laptop that charges via a USB-C port, it is likely you’ll be able to use it with this charger, for example.
+The included 65W charger can also charge other devices at high speeds.
+If you have a laptop that charges via a USB-C port, you’ll likely be able to use it with this charger, for example.
 For this to work, however, you’ll need to use the charger in tandem with the in-box cable.

 How is the OnePlus 8T battery life?